 I've cooked literally hundreds of tri-tips over the years.
 Here is the best way to cook yours:

 This is important: Take the tri-tip out of the refrigerator 2-4 hours before you cook it.
 It should be at room temperature when you grill it or roast it.

-- Use a very light sprinkling of Adolph's meat tenderizer - use Adolph's and not some cheap store brand.
+- If your tri-tip doesn't have much marbling, you can use a very light sprinkling of Adolph's meat tenderizer - use Adolph's and not some cheap store brand.
 It's the real deal.
 Don't use too much though or your meat will get mushy.
 No one likes mushy meat.